nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 It provides a plugin like environment for developers to create and test new cross-package algorithms and a collaborative environment for neuroimaging software development in a high-level language.
-ArtifactDetect, a quality assurance tool, originally a matlab-based SPM toolbox is now available to FSL users and appropriately modifies both SPM and FSL generated design matrices to discard outliers.
+For example, ArtifactDetect, a quality assurance tool maintained as a matlab-based SPM toolbox, is now available to FSL users and appropriately modifies both SPM and FSL generated design matrices to discard outliers.

 Conclusion